Step-by-Step Guide to Preparing for the 11 Plus Test

 Tips for an Effective Study Plan:

-Design a schedule: Assign dedicated time period to each subject.
+- Design a schedule: Assign dedicated time periods to each subject.

 Gather Study Resources